Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms

-Here, $P^{\rm true}=\sqrt{\sum_i{(m_i^{\rm true}})^2}$, and the sum index $i$ run over pixels as well as the map components for non-zero spin ($Q$ and $U$ in polarization).
-The maps $\tilde{m}^{\rm true}$ are determined by a `brute-force'-approach: we remap the unlensed map to the desired grid by calculating eq.~\eqref{eq:forward} explicitly.
-As this can be fairly expensive, we calculate at most $10^5$ exactly lensed pixels for a few numbers of iso-latitude rings close to the equator.
+Here, $P^{\rm true}=\sqrt{\sum_i{(m_i^{\rm true})}^2}$, and the sum index $i$ run over pixels as well as the map components for nonzero spin ($Q$ and $U$ in polarization).
+The maps $\tilde{m}^{\rm true}$ were determined by a brute-force approach: We remapped the unlensed map to the desired grid by calculating eq.~\eqref{eq:forward} explicitly.
+As this can be fairly expensive, we calculated $10^5$ exactly lensed pixels at most for a few numbers of isolatitude rings close to the equator.

-Figure \ref{fig:bmlenspyx} shows on the right panel the computational cost of the lensing routine for spin-$2$ fields at $\lmaxunl = 4096$, using 4 CPUs, mapping onto a Healpix pixelization with $\Nside=2048$, as a function of \acceff (bottom axis) and \acctarget (top axis).
-The effective accuracy is typically a little bit higher than requested, except in the vicinity of $10^{-13}$.
-This is not a problem of the NUFFT interpolation however, but rather of the `true' SHT calculations themselves which lose a couple of digits in accuracy at this band-limit.
-The diagram shows how the total computational cost splits into its most relevant steps described earlier.
-The SHT steps for the angle and doubled Fourier sphere always dominate the cost in this configuration, the choice of accuracy having a fairly minor impact.
-If relevant, the SHTs can be done with a gradient-only setting for non-zero spin fields (an implementation specific to the case of vanishing curl component), further reducing the computational cost of these tasks by about 25 percent.
-The scale of the peak memory usage is indicated on the right y-axis of the right panel, and is shown as connected orange square data points.
-The timings, memory, and accuracy calculations are done for a set of five analyses, and their standard deviation is negligible.
+The right panel in Figure \ref{fig:bmlenspyx} shows the computational cost of the lensing routine for spin-$2$ fields at $\lmaxunl = 4096$, using four CPUs, mapping onto a Healpix pixelization with $\Nside=2048$, as a function of \acceff (bottom axis) and \acctarget (top axis).
+The effective accuracy is typically slightly higher than requested, except in the vicinity of $10^{-13}$.
+This is not a problem of the NUFFT interpolation, however, but rather of the true SHT calculations themselves, which lose several digits in accuracy at this band limit.
+The diagram shows the split of the total computational cost into its most relevant steps described earlier.
+The SHT steps for the angle and doubled Fourier sphere always dominate the cost in this configuration, and the choice of accuracy has a fairly minor impact.
+If relevant, the SHTs can be performed with a gradient-only setting for nonzero spin fields (an implementation specific to the case of a vanishing curl component), further reducing the computational cost of these tasks by about 25\%.
+The scale of the peak memory usage is indicated on the right y-axis of the right panel, and is shown as connected green square data points.
+The timings, memory, and accuracy calculations were made for a set of five analyses, and their standard deviation is negligible.